itsamoreh/podofcast/README.md

 npm run build:css
 ```

-This will take the assets/main.css file, run them through PostCSS, and output the result to style.css.
+This will take the assets/main.css file, run it and all imports through PostCSS, and output the result to style.css.
 To watch for changes to your CSS and automatically rebuild, run the following command in your terminal:

 ```bash